MicrosoftDocs/dynamics365smb-docs/financials/about-setup-vat.md

 5. Optional: To assign the VAT clause to a VAT posting setup right away, choose **Setup**, and then choosing the clause.
 If you want to wait, you can assign the clause later on the VAT Posting Setup page.
 6. Optional: To specify how to translate the VAT clause, choose the **Translations** action.

-To assign a VAT clause to a VAT posting setup, follow these steps:
+### To assign a VAT clause to a VAT posting setup
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **VAT Posting Setup**, and then choose the related link.
 2. In the **VAT Clause** column, choose the clause to use for each VAT posting setup it applies to.

-To specify translations for VAT clauses, follow these steps:
+### To specify translations for VAT clauses
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **VAT Clauses**, and then choose the related link.
 2. Choose the **Translations** action.
 3. In the **Language Code** field, choose the language you're translating to.
 4. In the **Description** and **Description 2** fields, enter the translations of the descriptions.
 This text displays in the translated VAT report documents.

-## Set up codes for import VAT
+## Set up codes for Import VAT
-You use the import VAT feature when you need to post a document where the entire amount must be treated as VAT.
+You use the Import VAT feature when you need to post a document where the entire amount must be treated as VAT.
 This is necessary if you receive a VAT invoice from the tax authorities for imported goods.

 To set up codes for import VAT, follow these steps:
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **VAT Product Posting Groups**, and then choose the related link.